-The recent release of the WD Black product line for hardcore gamers doesn’t mean Western Digital has forgotten about its general audience.
+The recent WD Black product line for hardcore gamers doesn’t mean Western Digital has forgotten about its general audience.
 The proof?
 The storage maker today announced a refreshed lineup of its signature WD My Passport drives.

 The new portable storage devices, including the WD My Passport and WD My Passport for Mac brands, are now the slimmest ever, just .75 inch (19.15 mm) thick, yet deliver up to 5TB of storage space.

 The new My Passport drive is compatible with the Windows operating system right out of the box.
-It uses a micro-USB 3.2 Gen 1 (formerly 3.0) connector which caps at 5Gbps.
-The My Passport for Mac drive, on the other hand, is compatible with macOS Mojave (and later) and features a USB-C port — most Macbooks only support this type of connector.
+It uses a micro-USB 3.2 Gen 1 (formerly 3.0) connector, which caps at 5Gbps.
+On the other hand, the My Passport for Mac drive is compatible with macOS Mojave (and later) and features a USB-C port — most Macbooks only support this type of connector.

-The new and slimmer WD My Passport portable drive is available now starting at $79.99 for 1TB.
-Check back for its full review.
+The new and slimmer WD My Passport portable drive is available now, starting at $79.99 for 1TB.